avihayy/deep-learning-project/README.md

 o	ofakim
 o	holot

 2.	--camera_name - the name of the camera (location), should be match to the name of the location that the frames were taken.

-In our case, Can be one of the following: o	HATZAV : "HATZAV" o	jisr: "jisr" o	kfar saba east: "kfar" o	ofakim: "ofakim" o	holot: "holot".
+In our case, Can be one of the following:
+* HATZAV : "HATZAV"
+* Jisr: "jisr"
+* Kfar saba east: "kfar"
+* Ofakim: "ofakim"
+* Holot: "holot".